Preparing for a civil wedding abroad

 Marriages in which at least one partner is a Luxembourg national

-If the spouses are residing abroad but were born in Luxembourg, they must send their duly legalised marriage certificate to the commune of their birth in Luxembourg.
+If you live abroad but were born in Luxembourg, you will need to send your duly legalised marriage certificate to the commune where you were born in Luxembourg.

 Who to contact